-A. For Team Championships (e.g., baseball, field hockey, lacrosse, etc.): An institutional representative is an individual from the participating institution (designated by his/her institution) to assist with drug testing in the event drug testing occurs at the championship.
-Each team must designate an institutional representative during the administrative meeting.
+- A. For Team Championships (e.g., baseball, field hockey, lacrosse): An institutional representative is an individual from the participating institution (designated by his/her institution) to assist with drug testing in the event drug testing occurs at the championship.
+Each team must designate an institutional representative during the administrative meeting. - A. For Individual/Team Championships (e.g., golf, tennis, track and field, swimming): An institutional representative is an individual (e.g., coach, athletic trainer) who should be informed by the student-athlete that he/she will be proceeding to drug testing.
+On some occasions, an institutional representative must certify the identity of the student-athlete at the drug-testing site.